Toshiwoz/terry-mapper/README.md

 - offiline maps using [Mapbox GL JS](https://github.com/mapbox/mapbox-gl-js) and [Electron](https://github.com/electron)
 - converts OSM files to geojson (using [osmtogeojson](https://github.com/tyrasd/osmtogeojson))
 - uses geojson files as only source of a custom mapbox style
+- it is now automatically converting .osm files that are pasted into ```src/maps/``` folder.
+- ´´´maps_overlay´´´ is instead used to store pois and areas for the territories

 ## TODOs

-- implement interface to import/convert OSM files
-- have several files imported and displyed
+- have several files imported and displyed (WIP)
-- interface to draw polygons nad pois and save them
+- interface to draw polygons nad pois and save them (WIP)
 - interface to modify and locally save styles
 - printing maps